A resource theoretical unification of Mpemba effects: classical and quantum: The thermal Mpemba effect

-describing the overlap of the initial state with $K<L-1$ slowest-decaying modes.
 In short, at every iteration, we perform stochastic permutations of four randomly selected spins and always accept the new configuration if the cost function $C'$ is decreased.
-To avoid local minima, if $C'>C$, we still accept the new configuration with a probability $p_{\mathrm{acc}} = \exp(-T_\mathrm{eff}(C'-C))$, where the effective inverse temperature $T_\mathrm{eff}$ is decreased linearly with the number of successful iterations.
+To avoid local minima, if $C'>C$, we still accept the new configuration with a probability $p_{\mathrm{acc}} = \exp(-T_\mathrm{eff}(C'-C))$, where the effective inverse temperature $T_\mathrm{eff}$ is decreased linearly with the number of successful iterations. {Note that such optimized (non-equilibrium) initializations are significantly more challenging to prepare experimentally, since, unlike thermal states, they require control over individual spins~\cite{Libal2017}.}

 For the thermal operation generated by $\hat{\mathcal{L}}^\mathrm{cl}$, the monotone defined in \cref{eq:quantum-relative-entropy:athermality} simplifies to the \gls{KL}-divergence

 which measures the divergence of $\mathbf{p}(t)$ with respect to the thermal state.
 The state can be decomposed as